DANS-KNAW/dd-transfer-to-vault/docs/dev.md

 start-env.sh
 ```

-Change DB port (e.g. too 9002) for one of the services
+Change DB port (e.g. to 9002) for one of the services

 | file | value |
 |------|-------|